G-Taste: G-taste #7

 Also appearing in this volume are the majority of the characters who appeared in previous volumes of the series.

 Adaptations

 G-taste has also released a number of short films, mostly dramatizations of its comic stories.
 They are distinguished by realistic entourage.
-It has also spawned a number of computer games, including G-taste Mahjong for video arcade and PlayStation 2 releases.
+It has also spawned a number of computer games, namely Munasawagi no Yokan: Yagami Hiroki no Game-Taste for the original PlayStation and Mahjong G-taste for arcades and PlayStation 2.